ryans11d2/CG-Project-1/README.md

 Wall Decoration:
 To make the walls of the level more interesting, some decorative objects were made to be placed around the walls and add some variation to the rooms.
 The decorative objects use a shader based on the normal map shader provided in class, which uses an imputed normal-map image to determine the normal direction for a fragment.

+This is a new addition that was not in assignment 1.

+The Normal Map assigns each pixel its own normal based on an imputed normal-map texture.
+For lighting models, the different normal will change the angle of the reflected light and thus, the colour of the pixel, which gives the surface the appearance of bumps without changing the geometry.

 Facility Wall:
 Used as the walls for each room, made to look like the walls of a high tech science facility with wires and electrical boxes.
 Uses a stencil buffer that prevents fragments from drawing if they overlap with door stencil.
 Uses a pair of textures and normal maps, one for the main wall texture, and another overlay texture for tubes and wires hanging on the wall with a transparent background.
 The purpose is to set the environment of the game, a highly secure facility like you might see in a heist movie.
 First, the shader draws the overlay texture, then draws the main wall texture on fragments where the overlay texture has 0 alpha.
 A pair of normal maps are implemented in a similar way, with the purpose of adding texture to the wall and making the overlay wires stick out from the wall.
 The shader uses the alpha from the overlay texture to determine if a fragment will take on the normal from the main wall normal map or the overlay normal map.
 The main wall and overlay normals are multiplied by corresponding slider values from 0 to 1 so the amount the bumps appear to deviate from the wall can be fine tuned.
 The use of normal maps gives the wall a more realistic 3D look, even though it uses 2D textures.
 Because it uses a separate normal map for the main wall and overlay, the overlay texture can be switched out for another one easily to add different wall variations.
 The shader uses the bump-map code provided in the lecture notes as a base.
 The wall stencil buffer is taken from the stencil shader provided in class.
 An additional texture and bump-map are added and code is added in the surface function to determine what texture and normal-map to use based on the overlay transparency.

 The main texture of the wall is gray, so it looks metallic and bland like a security facility.
 The wires overlaid are set to cool colours, green, blue, and purple, because warm colours are used for the security measures.
 To make the security systems stand out, the LUTs typically make warm colours more visible, and I didn’t want the colours on the wall to distract or interfere with the lasers and searchlights.

 This has been improved from assignment 1, where it only used a simple texture shader with the stencil buffer.
 The wall was improved because adding normal mapping made them look better and improved the immersion of the world.

 Door: